BillyV4/ID-entify/README.md

 id-entify -d google.com
 ```

-When the programs are finished, the tmux workspace will be closed automatically, the filtered information will be stored in ./id-
+When the programs are finished, the tmux workspace will be closed automatically, the filtered information will be stored in ./id-domain/Greep_Data/.
-#Step 1: domain/Greep_Data/.
 To filter the information manually execute the following command

-#Step 2:
+#### Step 2:
 ```
 id-entify -g google.com
 ```